Suzuyo Takazato

-Suzuyo Takazato (高里鈴代 Takazato Suzuyo, born 1940) is a Japanese politician, feminist and peace activist.
-She helps female victims of sexual violence.
+Suzuyo Takazato (高里鈴代 Takazato Suzuyo, born 1940) is a Japanese politician, feminist, and peace activist.
+She works with female victims of sexual violence.

 Career

 From 1989 to 2004, she was a member of the Naha city council.

-Takazato founded the organization Okinawa Women Act Against Military Violence in 1995 two months after the high profile rape incident by three US servicemen which would inspire it.
-She campaigns and protests against American military presence in Okinawa and sexual violence committed by American soldiers to Okinawa women and children.
-She contributed to the establishment of a rape crisis center in Okinawa for the victims of sexual assaults.
-She raised her voice against American military bases stationing in Okinawa.
-She questions the concept of militarized security and peace forced by military intervention.
-Takazato sees the link between violence against women and military violence.
-Her activism contributed to vast protests of inhabitants of Okinawa against American military presence in 1995.“Fifty-three years is long enough.
-We have really suffered“.
-“Prostitution and rape are the military system’s outlets for pent up aggression and methods of maintaining control and discipline – the target being local community women.”
+Takazato founded the organization Okinawa Women Act Against Military Violence in 1995, two months after the high-profile rape incident by three US servicemen which inspired it.
+She contributed to the establishment of a rape crisis center in Okinawa for victims of sexual assault.
+She has criticized the concept of militarized security and peace forced by military intervention and analyzed the link between violence against women and military violence.
+She campaigns against American military bases in Okinawa.
+Her activism contributed to large-scale protests by Okinawa people against American military presence in 1995.“Prostitution and rape are the military system’s outlets for pent up aggression and methods of maintaining control and discipline–the target being local community women.”In 2005, Takazato was named on the list of 1000 PeaceWomen collectively nominated for the Nobel Peace Prize.